 Although many courts were allowing Social Service Agencies to proceed with cases anyway, some support magistrates started dismissing petitions where there were no factual allegations.
 The various Departments Of Social Services, forever creative in trying to get money, filed COLAS instead of upward modifications, and then objected to the COLAS that they themselves filed.

-The reason they did this was that, under the COLA statute, if any party objects to the COLA, the court is required to do a “de novo” hearing.
+The reason they did this was that, under the New York child support COLA statute, if any party objects to the COLA, the court is required to do a “de novo” hearing.
 Because it is a de novo hearing, the petitioner is not required to show a change in circumstances to get an increase in the child support order, and sometimes a respondent or payor can get a decrease in his child support payments if his income has gone down without having to deal with the complicated law about change of circumstances.

 Because the concept of someone objecting to a petition that he himself filed is so strange, and is not found anywhere else in New York Law, this issue went up on appeal, and the Appellate Division, unsurprisingly, found that SCU could not object to its own COLA.
 However New York’s highest court, the Court of Appeals, reversed the Appelate Division and found that they could.